geedrn/RNA-Seq_blog/_posts/2024-08-26-basic-analysis.md

 ![SRA_structure](/assets/mapping.png)

-Mostly we use reference genomes such as GRCh38 for the reference in mapping.
+Mostly we use reference genomes such as GRCh38 for the reference to map your fastq reads.
 In NCBI, SRA runs where the organism is Homo sapiens and type is Transcriptomic are aligned to genome assembly GCA_000001405.15 ([link](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/)) using HISAT2.

 **A. Bianchi, A. Di Marco and C. Pellegrini, "Comparing HISAT and STAR-based pipelines for RNA-Seq Data Analysis: a real experience," 2023 IEEE 36th International Symposium on Computer-Based Medical Systems (CBMS), L'Aquila, Italy, 2023, pp. 218-224, doi: 10.1109/CBMS58004.2023.00220.**